Join a cohort of like-minded peers to support your work in community-based learning.

 Who can participate in EFI Online?

 EFI Online is free for individuals from Seed Coalition member institutions.
+We also have at least ten spots for members of campuses in the Alliance.
 Those from non-member campuses can participate for a $500 fee.

 How do I register for EFI Online?

-You can register for either the winter or spring session here.
+You can register for either the winter or summer session here.

-The winter session will take place January 3 to January 16, with an introductory call on December 12.
-The session will include two calls on January 9 and 16.
-All calls will be at 11 a.m.
+The winter session (two-week intensive) will take place January 4-18, with an introductory call on December 15.
+The session will include two calls on January 8 and 15.
+All calls will be at 11am-12pm.
 The course will open early for those who want to use the winter break to get started.
-Register by December 9.
+Register by December 10.

 Looking for other ways to engage new faculty or build new skills?